hoel-bagard-hy/rpm-server/README.md

     tests
 ```

-You can then run the docker and try to install packages as described above.
+You can then run the docker and try to install packages as described in [the user manual](./docs/user-manual.md).

 ```console
 docker run -it hoel/rpm-test